IRS Forms

 What Schedule E Does And Why It Matters

-Schedule E is the backbone of Form 5471’s foreign tax credit story, even though it is a single schedule.
+Schedule E is the backbone of Form 5471’s foreign tax credit story, even though it is a single schedule (file a separate Schedule E and Schedule E‑1 for each FTC separate category that applies – general, passive, GILTI, foreign branch, §901(j), treaty-resourced – rather than one consolidated schedule).

 On Schedule E, you list income taxes the foreign corporation paid or accrued, by jurisdiction and category, then you distinguish which taxes count for the foreign tax credit versus those that do not.
 This includes taxes the CFC paid directly and taxes deemed paid in certain PTEP situations.
-The information is reported in functional currency, with a subsequent translation to U.S. dollars using the correct average exchange rate.
+The information is reported in layered currencies: Part I Section 1 column (j) is local currency, column (l) is U.S. dollars (column (j) divided by column (k)), and column (m) is the CFC's functional currency; only Part III lines 1–3 and Section 1 column (m) are functional-currency, and Schedule E-1 is entirely in U.S. dollars.

 For teams that manage multiple entities and baskets, the order you follow matters.
 You capture functional‑currency detail first, tag the basket correctly, and only then translate and summarize.
 The IRS instructions also expect clean handling of redeterminations, section 909 suspensions, and disallowed taxes, which is where many files fall apart during review.